agent5905/Arduino-Projects/Countdown_Timer_4_1/README.md

 # Countdown Timer for the LED-5604 and Ardunio

-A countdown timer built to run on the Ardunio Nano and display on the LED-5604 7-Segment.
+A countdown timer built to run on the Ardunio UNO/Nano and display on the LED-5604 7-Segment.